Kissing number: Two dimensions

 In two dimensions, the kissing number is 6:

-Proof: Consider a circle with center C that is touched by circles with centers C_{1}, C_{2}, ....
-Consider the rays C C_{i}.
+Proof: Consider a circle with center C that is touched by circles with centers C_{1}, C_{2}, ...
+Consider the rays C̅C̅_{i}.
 These rays all emanate from the same center C, so the sum of angles between adjacent rays is 360°.

 Assume by contradiction that there are more than six touching circles.
-Then at least two adjacent rays, say C C_{1} and C C_{2}, are separated by an angle of less than 60°.
-The segments C C_{i} have the same length – 2r – for all i.
-Therefore, the triangle C C_{1} C_{2} is isosceles, and its third side – C_{1} C_{2} – has a side length of less than 2r.
+Then at least two adjacent rays, say C̅C̅_{1} and C̅C̅_{2}, are separated by an angle of less than 60°.
+The segments C̅C̅_{i} have the same length – 2r – for all i.
+Therefore, the triangle △CC_{1}C_{2} is isosceles, and its third side – C_{1}C_{2} – has a side length of less than 2r.
 Therefore, the circles 1 and 2 intersect – a contradiction.

 Three dimensions

 A highly symmetrical realization of the kissing number 12 in three dimensions is by aligning the centers of outer spheres with vertices of a regular icosahedron.
-This leaves slightly more than 0.1 of the radius between two nearby spheres.
+This leaves slightly more than 10% of the radius between two nearby spheres.

 In three dimensions, the kissing number is 12, but the correct value was much more difficult to establish than in dimensions one and two.
 It is easy to arrange 12 spheres so that each touches a central sphere, with a lot of space left over, and it is not obvious that there is no way to pack in a 13th sphere.
 (In fact, there is so much extra space that any two of the 12 outer spheres can exchange places through a continuous movement without any of the outer spheres losing contact with the center one.)
 This was the subject of a famous disagreement between mathematicians Isaac Newton and David Gregory.
 Newton correctly thought that the limit was 12; Gregory thought that a 13th could fit.
-Some incomplete proofs that Newton was correct were offered in the nineteenth century, most notably one by Reinhold Hoppe, but the first correct proof (according to Brass, Moser, and Pach) did not appear until 1953.
+Some incomplete proofs that Newton was correct were offered in the 19th century, most notably one by Reinhold Hoppe, but the first correct proof (according to Brass, Moser, and Pach) did not appear until 1953 by Schütte and van der Waerden.

 The twelve neighbors of the central sphere correspond to the maximum bulk coordination number of an atom in a crystal lattice in which all atoms have the same size (as in a chemical element).
 A coordination number of 12 is found in a cubic close-packed or a hexagonal close-packed structure.